bcedsc/AVYUKT/README.md

 # TECHNO CULTURAL FESTIVAL
 			BCE, Bakhtiyarpur - 2021

->In terms of our previous interactions with participants across multiple colleges in the locality and around, this ***Environment Day*** ``5th June 2021``, We sparked upon an idea to utilize this influx of participants and the lock-down to our advantage to generate a college hosted **==Techno-Cultural Fest==**; a general kick-start base of which are discussed below.
+>In terms of our previous interactions with participants across multiple colleges in the locality and around, this ***Environment Day*** ``5th June 2021``, We sparked upon an idea to utilize this influx of participants and the lock-down to our advantage to generate a college hosted ``Techno-Cultural Fest``; a general kick-start base of which are discussed below.

+### Timing
+``Mid July``

 ## Table of contents(*under  process*)
 | Hostings| description |